 When we talk about the eucalyptus plant, we get an image of the tall, slender plant that usually rises above 60 to 80 feet.

-If you ask most people, can they grow eucalyptus plants indoor?
+If you ask most people, can they grow eucalyptus plants indoors?
 The most common answer will be a broad curiosity in their eyes.
-There are smaller varieties of eucalyptus that can be planted indoor.
+There are smaller varieties of eucalyptus that can be planted indoors.

 Let’s explore further if you should plant eucalyptus indoor and which type you should plant.